algorandfoundation/xGov/Proposals/xgov-103.md

 The entire balance of requested ALGOs are immediately payable back to the Foundation having provided them upon expiration of the token presale - with a break-even point of 25,000 investors worldwide (each pays 10 to get in).

 ## Benefits for the community
 This is a perfect trial use case for the burgeoning technology.
+WEB3 dapps.
 This project will increase daily transaction throughput, accelerate the deflationary mechanism inherent in the ALGO, and add significant robustness to the liquidity pools of the ALGO/ASA ecosystem.

 ## Additional information
-The timing for this project is perfect given Bitcoin's impending upward leg.
+The timing for this project is perfect.
+Divine inspiration at play here Algonauts!
+A slashing mechanism will be in place to punish end-users who behave dishonestly.